 To try and make up for the error I decided on a cross country route to where we needed to be.
 Well, we went down roads with grass growing up the middle barely wide enough to take the car.
 We had to back up for farmers’ Land Rovers and a very large tractor until, 45 minutes later, we ended up 5 minutes away from the pub where we’d just had lunch.
 You can guess that Yours Truly was the flavour of the month, not.

 This could now be my favourite rose.
 When the blooms open they are of the deepest coral that you can imagine and then fade to the softest smoky pink.
 And what if this, and all David Austin roses at the garden centre, were on sale for half price?
 Still bursting with vigour and many with blooms to come.

 I bought this one too.
 It has the strongest scent I’ve ever experienced from a rose.

 As a Mediterranean plant it’s a bit of a risk in the wet south west.
 But as it was also half price it’s worth a flyer.
 If it survives the winter I’ll try more next year.

 There’s nothing like a bargain or three to put a stop to Mike’s grumbling.

-Although we did have to take a different route home..
+Although he did insist we find a different route home.

 Linking to Carol and Garden Bloggers’ Bloom Day at May Dreams Gardens, where you will find other July bloomers from around the world.